 Nation building requires transforming the mental attitudes of our people and creating awareness of the nation’s highest aspirations, hopes, sentiments and desires.
 The building of a world-class progressive muslim democracy requires a great outburst, among the people, of national spirit released and searching for progress.

 Constructive spirit requires building strong international collaboration to learn from the best in the world.
 Accelerating progress requires proliferation of ideas and people-to-people connectivity with developed and developing nations.
-Copy pasting solutions from developed countries does not work, while importing technology from developed nations is definitely key – the legislation, rules, taxation and application of technology will have to tailor to cultural and social context in a way that it may transform the technology itself.
+Copy pasting solutions from developed countries does not work, while importing technology from developed nations is definitely key – the legislation, rules, taxation and application of technology will have to tailor to cultural and social contex that it may transform the technology itself.

 An efficiently run government is extremely responsive to shifting needs and priorities of the nation.
-Meticulously running the government’s machinery with all its democratic norms and ushering in an era of rapid progress needed for the prosperity of a people most worthy of it – is a much harder task than the fighting spirit required during the freedom struggle.
-A winning mindset requires us to strategize, build, act and continue striving, ceaselessly, for progress.
+Meticulously running the government’s machinery with all its democratic norms and ushering in an era of rapid progress needed for the prosperity of a people most worthy of it – is such a task that a fighting spirit required during the freedom struggle may not be sufficient to achieve intended outcomes.
+A winning mindset requires us to deeply understand problems, strategically build solutions and developing international collaboration and adaptively constructing new ways while relentlessly executing towards Pakistan's socioeconomic progress.
+Constructive spirit requires to continue striving, ceaselessly, for progress.

 The citizens of Pakistan envision a grand future for Pakistan and sincerely believe in its inevitable fruition, we will measure ourselves by our lofty aspirations and by our bold efforts to realize our ambitions.